magiclen/utf8-builder/README.md

 When we want our Rust program to input a UTF-8 data, we can store all data in the memory and use `String::from_utf8(vec)` to validate it and convert it into a `String` instance.

 However, it would be better if we perform UTF-8 validation while fetching and storing the data into the memory.
-In such a way, if the data is not UTF-8, we don't have to waste the memory space and time to store it.
+In such a way, if the data is not UTF-8, we don't have to waste the memory space and time to store all of it.

 ```rust
 use utf8_builder::Utf8Builder;